 Time commitment for apprentices: Most apprentices will be expected to work full-time, 10 weeks on-farm; however, part-time and flex positions are also available-note preference in application.
 In addition, apprentices will participate in at least one cohort training day (in-person) as well as an online course that is 10 weeks long, meeting once per week for discussions.

 In addition, apprentices interview experienced agroforestry practitioners and in the future, these interviews will be recorded and turned into a podcast.
 They are also expected to write a blog post about their experiences.

-Time commitment for mentor farmers: Mentors are expected to work one-on-one with their matched apprentice for a minimum of ½ day per week for 10 weeks.
-We are hoping to provide a small stipend to compensate for the mentor’s time and experience.
+Time commitment for mentor farmers: Mentors are expected to work side-by-side with their matched apprentice for a minimum of ½ day per week for 10 weeks.
+We will provide a small stipend to compensate for the mentor’s time and experience.